We may earn commission from affiliate links →

 Day 2 In Zagreb: Evening

 If you’ve had a large or late lunch, and feel like a light dinner, consider going to Cheese Bar.
-Located one block from the Zagreb Cathedral, this fun and the amiable establishment is a great spot to sample Croatian wines paired with local cheeses and olives.
+Located one block from the Zagreb Cathedral, this fun and friendly establishment is a great spot to sample Croatian wines paired with local cheeses and olives.
 Vegetarians are encouraged to check out Nishta, one of the best meatless restaurants in Zagreb.
 Its menu features an extensive mix of international vegetarian dishes; its salad bar is huge.

 Bonus: If you find yourself in the city during the Christmas holiday, you’re in the right place!
-Zagreb won the award for best European Christmas market, meaning the city is truly magical during the Christmas holiday.
+Zagreb won the best European Christmas market award, meaning the city is truly magical during the Christmas holiday.

 Tip: If you have more than 48 hours in Zagreb, check out these fun day trips you can do from the Croatian capital.

 All there is left to do now is book your two days in Zagreb!
-We have a bunch of accommodation options for Zagreb here to help get you on your way.Share
+We have many accommodation options for Zagreb here to help get you on your way.Share